-3) No option awards were granted in 2012.
+(3) No option awards were granted in 2012.
 The grant date fair value of restricted stock awards is determined by multiplying the number of shares of stock awarded as shown in column (j) by the closing price of the company's common stock on the date of grant.
 A discussion of the valuation assumptions is in Note 11, Share-Based Compensation, to our consolidated financial statements included in our annual report on Form 10-K for the year ended December 31, 2012.
 The grant date fair value of PSUs granted is determined by multiplying the number of units granted as shown in column (h) by the fair value of the award as determined by a Monte Carlo valuation model (\$74.00).

-participant shall be entitled to receive the same payment, if any (without pro-ration), in respect of the PSUs as would have been payable, and at the time and subject to the same conditions, had the participant's employment continued until such vesting date.
+The PSUs shown in the "Estimated Future Payouts Under Equity Incentive Plan Awards" column of the "Grants of Plan-Based Awards" table vest, to the extent earned, following the three-year performance cycle applicable to such performance shares based on the relative performance of the company's TSR over the performance cycle compared with that of fifteen peer companies in the company's Comparator Group on page Payouts range from 0% to 200% of the target award based on the company's TSR ranking within the peer group.
+If a participant's employment with the company terminates prior to the regularly scheduled vesting date by reason of the participant's death, permanent total disability or normal retirement and, at the time of such termination due to normal retirement, the participant shall have completed at least five years of continuous service with the company, the participant shall be entitled to receive the same payment, if any (without pro-ration), in respect of the PSUs as would have been payable, and at the time and subject to the same conditions, had the participant's employment continued until such vesting date.
 If the participant's employment with the company terminates prior to the regularly scheduled vesting date by reason of the participant's early retirement, and at the time of such termination, the participant shall have completed at least five years of continuous service with the company, the committee, in its sole discretion, may (but is not obligated to) determine that the participant shall be entitled to receive the same payment, if any, in respect of the performance shares as would have been payable, and at the same time and subject to the same conditions, had the participant's employment continued until such vesting date, provided that such payment shall be pro-rated based on the number of calendar days of the performance cycle elapsed through the date of such early retirement.
 If the participant's employment with the company terminates prior to the vesting date for any reason other than the participant's death, permanent total disability or normal or early retirement, all of the performance shares and the participant's rights with respect thereto shall be immediately forfeited.